Tige Savage: Life and education

 Savage holds a Masters in Business Administration from the University of Michigan's Ross School of Business and a Bachelor of Arts degree from James Madison University.
 He was born in Boulder, Colorado.

 Board seats

-Savage currently holds seats on the Board of Directors of Anduin, Mint House and Place Exchange among other companies.
+Savage currently holds seats on the Board of Directors of Aiwyn, Mint House, Place Exchange and ProRata.ai, among other companies.
 Previous Board seats include Framebridge (acquired by Graham Holdings Co.)
 Homesnap (acquired by CoStar), LivingSocial (acquired by Groupon), Zipcar and Flexcar (acquired by Avis), HelloWallet (acquired by MorningStar and most recently by KeyCorp), OrderUp (acquired by Groupon), Booker (acquired by MindBody) and Revolution Money, (acquired by American Express).